 Fitzwilliam College awards up to 14 scholarships for music.
-All students, from any subject, undergraduate and graduate, are eligible to apply.
-The online application form can be found here.
+All students, from any subject, undergraduate and postgraduate, are eligible to apply.

 NB These College scholarships are distinct from the College’s organ awards, which are currently administered via the University-wide scheme.